Proletarian Party of America: The Proletarian Party and Charles H. Kerr & Co.

-Keracher's work with Detroit's Proletarian University had brought him into close contact with Charles H. Kerr, founder of Charles H. Kerr & Co., the largest Marxist publishing house in the United States.
-Keracher became a member of the Kerr Board of the Directors in 1924 and in 1928 Charles Kerr sold him the bulk of his controlling shares in the firm.
-Thereafter, the Proletarian Party controlled the operations of Kerr & Co., publishing a number of Keracher's works, including How the Gods Were Made (1929), Producers and Parasites (1935), The Head-Fixing Industry (1935), Crime: It's[sic] Causes and Consequences (1937), and Frederick Engels (1946).
+Keracher's work with the Proletarian University had brought him into close contact with Charles H. Kerr, founder of the Chicago-based Charles H. Kerr & Co., the largest Marxist publishing house in the U.S. In 1924, Keracher became a member of the Kerr Company's Board of Directors.
+At roughly this time, the PPA moved its headquarters from Detroit to Chicago.
+In 1928, when Charles Kerr retired, he sold his controlling shares in the company to Keracher.
+Thereafter, the PPA ran Charles H. Kerr & Co.
+Among their published works were several pamphlets by Keracher, including How the Gods Were Made (1929), Producers and Parasites (1935), The Head-Fixing Industry (1935), Crime: Its Causes and Consequences (1937), and Frederick Engels (1946).

-Owing to poor finances, few other new Kerr titles were ever published by the PPA, although the backlist of the company was no doubt invaluable in maintaining the organization's solvency.
+Owing to poor finances, the PPA published few other new Charles H. Kerr & Co. titles.
+The publishing company was gradually reduced to a small mail-order firm.

 H. M. Wicks wound up returning to the Communist Party of America, where he was known as a bitter factionalist.
 Dennis Batt retired from radical politics after a time, to become a labor journalist and staunch supporter of the American Federation of Labor.
 The banner of the PPA and Charles H. Kerr & Co. was carried forward by Al Wysocki following Keracher's retirement as National Secretary in 1954.

 Publications

 Proletarian News was the final publication produced by the PPA, terminating in July 1960.

-The official organ of the PPA was a monthly magazine called The Proletarian, which originally served a newsheet for the left wing inside the Socialist Party of Michigan.
-The Proletarian launched in May 1918 and continued to be issued each month until July 1931, when it was superseded by Proletarian News, which was launched in 1932 and terminated in May 1961 (Vol 30 No. 1 Whole 318).
-Both publications were monthlies.
+The official organ of the PPA was a monthly magazine called The Proletarian, which started as a news-sheet for the left-wing faction inside the Socialist Party of Michigan.
+The Proletarian was launched in May 1918 and continued to be issued each month until July 1931, when it was superseded by Proletarian News, likewise a monthly, which began in 1932 and ceased publication in May 1961.
 During its final years, Proletarian News was produced via mimeograph owing to the small size of the party membership.

-In 1923 the party briefly experimented with a four page weekly Labor Digest: Devoted to the Working Class Struggle for Power.
-The newspaper last twelve issues from June 2, 1923 to September 22, 1923.

-Throughout its history, the group also published an irregular mimeographed internal discussion newsletter called Proletarian Bulletin, as well as a short-lived publication for its youth section, Proletarian Youth.
+From June to September 1923, the PPA had briefly experimented with a four-page weekly newspaper, Labor Digest, but it lasted only twelve issues due to the financial drain it was causing.
+The PPA also published an irregular mimeographed internal discussion newsletter called Proletarian Bulletin, as well as a short-lived publication for its youth section, Proletarian Youth.

 Electoral politics

-The Proletarian Party periodically ran its own candidates for electoral office, particularly in the state of Michigan, where it retained some organizational viability.
-In 1932 the party ran two candidates in that state, Al Renner for Governor and Anthony Bielekas for Secretary of State.
+The Proletarian Party periodically ran its own candidates for electoral office, especially in Michigan where it retained some organizational viability.
+In 1932 the party backed two candidates for statewide office: Al Renner for Governor and Anthony Bielekas for Secretary of State.